Allen-Bailey-Tag-and-Label/ransomware-faq/README.md

 - [How long do we expect this to last?](#how-long-do-we-expect-this-to-last)

 ## Do the phones work?
+Edit 12/04/22 09:07: The phones appear to be up and working for external and internal.
-At the moment the phones do not work, but John Kilcoyne and I are working on restoring these.
+~~At the moment the phones do not work, but John Kilcoyne and I are working on restoring these.~~

 ## Is corporate affected?
 Yes, corporate's servers are affected.